Constructed Textiles Skills Workshop: Create a Sketchbook

 Venue: Dormston School | Mill Bank, | Sedgley | Dudley DY3 1SN

 TIMES: 9:30 – 15:30

-Another New and Exciting Course for Teachers of GCSE & A Level Textiles for both Art & Design and D&T.
+An Exciting New Course lead by Nicky Simpson, for Teachers of GCSE & A Level Textiles for both Art & Design and D&T.

 This is a totally practical day making a techniques sketch book (or wall poster) that can be used in the classroom by students of GCSE & A Level.

-This course is aimed at Textile and Art teachers who are either new to teaching GCSE/A Level or those who want to add to their resources by spending a whole day creating a constructed techniques resource sketch book or a practical classroom wall poster.
+This course is aimed at Textile and Art teachers who are either new to teaching GCSE/A Level or those who want to add to their resources by spending a whole day creating a constructed techniques resource sketch book.
 We will also link the techniques to relevant artists and designers and schemes of work (and how they can be used in fashion outcomes).

 Previous attendees will get the opportunity to learn and practice new skills and further develop fresh, innovative ideas.
 (NB Please contact before booking if attended previous courses)

 - Learn and practice new and exciting practical skills that will enhance your teaching